CyberPit/FreeDSP_Classic_SMD_AB_plus-II/README.md

 - 2in6out RCA jacks
 - Integrated FreeUSBi
+- A/B selectable EEPROM
+- PCM5102A for DIG6/7
 - ADAU1701 Board with selectable A/B Boot EEPROMs
 - 0805(2.0mm x 1.25mm) SMD Resistors & Capacitors
 - Thtough-Hole Ele-Caps